 Under the CARES Act, if you chose to take PPP loan funding, you were not eligible to receive the ERC.
 This rule was changed retroactively by the Consolidated Appropriations Act of 2021—employers can now take the ERC even if they received a PPP loan.
 However, the same wages cannot be used for both programs.

-Understanding the Criteria
+Understanding the Criteria for the Employee Retention Tax Credit

-- Outline and model various ERC calculations
+- Outline and model various ERC calculations to maximize the credit around PPP forgiveness

-- Help you to claim the full amount of the credit
+- Help you claim the credit

 - Ensure proper payroll tracking and documentation